EMBRYOPSIDA Pirani & Prado (crown group)

 Note: Possible apomorphies are in bold.
 However, the actual level at which many of these features, particularly the more cryptic ones, should be assigned is unclear.
 This is partly because many characters show considerable homoplasy, in addition, basic information for all too many is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
 Then there is the not-so-trivial issue of how ancestral states are reconstructed...

-Chemistry, Morphology, etc. The three genera included in Paracryphiales are quite different florally and are rather unlike other asterid II taxa, however, they are poorly known for the most part and need and exhaustive comparative study.
+Chemistry, Morphology, etc. The three genera included in Paracryphiales are quite different florally and are rather unlike other asterid II taxa, however, they are poorly known for the most part and need an exhaustive comparative study.
 Quintinia is reported to have ellagic acid (along with iridoids!), and it and fossils that have been associated with it may even have bitegmic ovules (Friis & Pedersen 2012).
-Sphenostemon and Paracryphia sometimes have more than twice as many stamens as perianth parts.
-The apomorphies of Paracryphia in particular represent a very odd combination for a member of the [asterid I + asterid II] clade.
-Something of a conundrum.
+Sphenostemon and Paracryphia sometimes have more than twice as many stamens as perianth parts; the apomorphies of Paracryphia in particular represent a very odd combination for a member of the [asterid I + asterid II] clade.
+For more on the inferior/superior ovary distinction in the asterid II clade, see the Asterales page.
+Altogether, something of a conundrum.

 Phylogeny.
 Paracryphia was linked quite strongly with Rutaceae + Meliaceae + Simaroubaceae by Källersjö et al. (1998), but c.f.
 Savolainen et al. (2000a).
 In a 17-gene analysis by Soltis et al. (2011), Quintinia linked with Polyosma (Escalloniales here), but support for this position came from the mitochondrial component of the analysis; Soltis et al. (2011) were inclined to think that horizontal gene transfer of the mitochondrial genes might be involved.
 Paracryphiaceae form a clade in Lundberg's three-gene Bayesian analysis (Lundberg 2001e); Cameron (2001, 2003) also suggested an association between Paracryphia and Sphenostemon.
 The clade has strong support in Tank and Donoghue (2009).
 For the positions of the other smaller clades along the asterid II spine, which are now mostly settling down, see Escalloniales.